CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 To traverse the LBVH, we use an iterative traversal with a per-thread stack.
 For each node, we check whether the current ray intersects the children, and depending on the results, we choose whether to keep traversing the left subtree, right subtree, or both.
 If we choose to traverse both, we move to the left child, and push the right child onto the stack.
 This essentially allows us to search the entire left subtree first before moving to the right-hand side.
 One downside of the LBVH is that it is optimized for fast construction, which isn't really necessary for this path tracer since the construction is only done once at startup.
-If this were a dynamic scene with moving, then it would have been more important to have optimized construction.
+If this were a dynamic scene with moving objects, then it would have been more important to have optimized construction.
 As a result, this can lead to less-optimal or unbalanced tree structures.

 ##### Bounding Volume Hierarchy (Midpoint and SAH)

 Initially, I was only planning to implement the LBVH, but after getting extremely slow runtimes for it, I decided to try out a BVH with Midpoint split.
-Turns out, the LBVH was working fine, but I just had a minor bug in my AABB intersection test! (see the bloopers below).
+Turns out, the LBVH was working fine, I just had a minor bug in my AABB intersection test! (see the bloopers below).
 After I fixed that, the LBVH outperformed the BVH.

 The first method I implemented was splitting by the midpoint of the triangles' centroids.
 This gave some performance improvement, but led to very